slowernews/wisdom-tldr/chapters/chapter_3_action.md

 We think we make choices but our choices are influenced by others.
 We pick what is familiar.

-> *"A well defined problem seeks its own solution"
+> *"A well defined problem seeks its own solution."
 -- Mike Brundant*

 > *"I am not a product of my circumstances.
 I am a product of my decisions."